 Eugene Lang College strongly encourages students to take part in co-curricular and extracurricular activities as part of their liberal arts education.
 We also realize that such activities are sometimes beyond the reach of students whose personal financial resources are limited.

 An application for a Eugene Lang Opportunity Award may be submitted anytime and will be evaluated at the next deadline following submission.
-Decisions are communicated to applicants two weeks after the
+Applicants are notified of the decision two weeks after the

 There are two distinct categories of Opportunity Awards: